-Applications for funding towards administration, promotional, website development and other resource expenses will also be considered in this context.
-Some 'start up' funds are available also.
-Please note: social events and O Week activities will not be considered for funding.
+Applications for funding towards promotional, website development and other resource expenses will also be considered in this.
+Administration will generally not be funded, though some 'start up' funds are available for new clubs or new projects within existing clubs.
+Social events and O Week activities will not be considered for funding.

-Contact Grozdana Maric (Careers and Employability Office) with any queries.
+Contact Dan Smith (Careers and Employability Office) with any queries.

 Funding is also available for ethics related events or projects from the Natoli Ethics Fund.
 In order to apply for funds your event must support the development of ethical awareness, particularly in business ethics, for students of the Business School.

 Your application will be considered by members of the Business and Professional Ethics Group (BPEG) who have been asked to manage the funds.
 There are also funds available for the registration of ethics related conferences.